arifulislam10111999/my-portfolio/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open live preview web site: https://ariful-islam-portfolio-website.netlify.app/ to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.